WomenPlusPlus/deploy-impact-23-shift-3/README.md

 You can see here in the following link the recorded videos with each flow designed: [Videos](https://drive.google.com/drive/folders/1TGAIahEZZUoSioJJA6W8hqKnIHvJiBja?usp=drive_link)

 ### Contact Information
 Diana Campos
 dianaalkampos@gmail.com

-### Licensing
-There is no restriction to interact with the prototype, all tho this is an excuse example for the Deploy(impact) 2023 program.

 # Backend API